 We Interrupt These Blog Posts to Bring You A Hurricane

-My heart breaks at the sight on the news of all those who lost so much in Irma — especially those who lost their lives.
-It’s devastating!
+My heart breaks over the news of those who’ve lost so much in Hurricane Irma (September 2017) [and how Hurricane Florence, September 2018] — especially those who lost their lives.

-I’m grateful to report, though, that we weathered Irma well.
+I’m thankful to report, we weathered Irma well.
 We only lost our power for a few hours.
-Long enough to remind me how much I depend on it.
+(Long enough to remind me how much I depend on it.)

 We almost lost a tree, too.
-After Irma, our Chinese Elm was leaning at about a 45º angle.
-This is good, though, because it had been growing at an 85º angle since the beginning.
-Thanks, Irma.
+After Irma, our Chinese Elm leaned at a 45º angle.
+This is good, though.
+It had been growing at an 85º angle since the beginning.

 I kept meaning to straighten it out and stake it while it was small, but one thing led to another.
 By the time I got around to it, the tree was rooted into the hard clay soil and unwilling to budge an inch.

-I thought about forcing it but was afraid of damaging the tree — maybe even breaking it.
-But now it’s just a mess.
-We’ve got to fix it.
-Its roots won’t survive being above-ground.
+I thought about forcing it but was afraid of damaging the tree — maybe even breaking it — so I left it.
+But now we’ve got to fix it.
+Tree roots can’t survive above-ground.

-Fortunately, we can pull it up with ease because it’s now loose in the Irma-softened soil.
-We can give it a fresh start and new life.
+Fortunately, we can pull it up with ease because it’s now loose in the Irma-softened soil, and we own a Jeep.